Self-Driving Cars in Las Vegas, Nevada

 Can you rent a self-driving car?

-You can rent an electric vehicle with an autopilot feature, delivered remotely without a driver.
-It is called a teledriving.
-This service is available only in some parts of Las Vegas.
+You can rent an electric vehicle with an autopilot feature, which is delivered to you remotely via a service called teledriving.
+During delivery, a human operator remotely controls the car.
+Once your rental period ends, the teledriver can retake control to return the vehicle to its base.
+This service is currently available only in some areas of Las Vegas.

 Do I need a self-driving car attorney?

 If your vehicle collides with a robotaxi, self-driving truck, or autonomous delivery vehicle, and you get injured, you may need an attorney with expertise in autonomous vehicle technology.
 If it happens to you, call us at 702-432-1000.
-We are licensed in Nevada, DC, California, and Utah.
+We are licensed in Nevada, the District of Columbia, California, and Utah.

 Are self-driving cars legal?